Adarsh01-code/Airbnb-clone-reactjs/README.md

-# Getting Started with Create React App
+# Getting project was created using npx-create-react-app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).